 HOW MUCH DO SLIPS COST?

-When compared to other options such as complete window replacement, SLIPs are extremely low-cost and extremely good value.
-A standard casement SLIP that you install yourself costs from as little as $21 per square foot.
+SLIPs are extremely low-cost and extremely good value.
+A standard SLIP that you install yourself costs from as little as $20 per square foot.
 For an average size window of 24″ x 40″, a SLIP would cost about $105.
 Other options such as low-e glass will run a little higher.

 If you’re looking to get prices for SLIPs including installation, you must go through an installer.